-The Treasurer will prepare a preliminary operating budget for the coming fiscal year, for presentation at the Annual Business meeting, and shall submit the same to Council.
-Following joint review of the Preliminary operating budget by Council and the Finance Committee, Council shall adopt, prior to the commencement of the next fiscal year, a final operating budget for the fiscal year and shall communicate a summary of same to the membership.
+The Treasurer will prepare an operating budget for the coming fiscal year, for review by Council and the Finance Committee.
+Council shall adopt, prior to the commencement of the next fiscal year, a final operating budget for the fiscal year and shall communicate a summary of same to the membership.

-The Supportive Fund will be semi-restrictive to receive funds from the Reserve Fund that have increased in excess of the Society’s annual Operating Budget.
-The Finance Committee will assess the balance of the Reserve Fund on an annual basis and recommend a transfer of a percentage of the Reserve that exceeds 100% of the Operating Budget to the Supportive Fund.
+The Supportive Fund will be semi-restrictive to receive funds from the Reserve Fund that have increased in excess of 150% of the Society’s annual Operating Budget.
+The Finance Committee will assess the balance of the Reserve Fund on an annual basis and may recommend a transfer of a percentage of the Reserve that exceeds the maximum stipulated by the Reserve Funds guidelines to the Supportive Fund.